luisfsantos22/ubiwhere-exercise/README.md

 ```
 https://www.getpostman.com/collections/54597fa59c2b1eca57a6
 ```
 There is a environment associated 'dev-ubiwhere-env' where the url and token are defined.
 By default, the url is **127.0.0.1** but, if the docker-machine ip its different, you need to change it manually.
 This is needed for development purposes as well.
-In settings.py, the Database HOST which its appointed to **127.0.0.1**.
-So, in case of need, change on both sides.
+In settings.py, the Database HOST is appointed to **127.0.0.1**, so, in case of need, change on both sides.

 When creating the project container, a superuser is created by default.
 The credentials are:

 **username:** admin

 **password:** ubiwherepwd

+Note: Running the project locally, you need to create a superuser on command line ```python manage.py createsuperuser```

 I hope that everyhting its ok and functional.
 Have a good weekend!